Introducing Napper: CLI-First API Testing, Scripted in Your Language

 - Set up environments for different targets

-- Write C# scripts or F# scripts for advanced flows
+- Write scripts in JavaScript, Python, C#, or F# for advanced flows

 - Run everything in CI/CD with JUnit XML output